Derek-Jones/osm-house-numbers/README.md

 people can verify that particular house numbers are correct and upload them to the OSM servers.

-See dorectory Pavel for generating a file that osm.html can read to produce a demo overlay.
+See directory Pavel for generating a file that osm.html can read to produce a demo overlay.